kaazing/gateway/doc/security/p_tls_clientapp.md

 ===============================================================================================

 <span class="alert">**Warning:** Using self-signed certificates can result in unpredictable behavior because various browsers, plug-ins, operating systems, and related run-time systems handle self-signed certificates differently.
 Resulting issues may include connectivity failures and other security issues which can be difficult to diagnose.
 Instead, use [trusted certificates](p_tls_trusted.md) issued from a trusted certificate authority (CA) for real-world development, test, and production environments.</span>
-In these procedures, you will learn how to configure secure networking between ${gateway.name.short} and clients and web browsers using self-signed certificates.
+In these procedures, you will learn how to configure secure networking between KAAZING Gateway and clients and web browsers using self-signed certificates.
 Typically, a self-signed certificate is intended for limited development and testing environments.

-In this procedure, you will configure applications for TLS/SSL connections with ${the.gateway} in the following ways:
+In this procedure, you will configure applications for TLS/SSL connections with the Gateway in the following ways:

 -   [To Use Self-Signed Certificates With iOS Devices and iOS Simulator](#tls_ios)
 -   [To Use Self-Signed Certificates With Android Devices](#tls_android)